 On your final day in New York, visit the American Museum of Natural History, one of the largest and most important natural history museums in the world, where you can see a wide variety of specimens, from dinosaur fossils and meteorites to plants and animals from around the world.

-You can then visit the Solomon R. Guggenheim Museum, located on the Upper East Side, for a glimpse of some of the world’s most famous modern and contemporary artworks.
+You can then visit the Solomon R. Guggenheim Museum on the Upper East Side to glimpse some of the world’s most famous modern and contemporary artworks.
 The Solomon R. Guggenheim Museum is a unique and iconic building, and it’s home to a world-class collection of modern and contemporary art.

 Photography tips for New York

 Personally, I find New York much better at night.
-The lights of Manhattan seen from the top of the Empire State Building are really amazing, although unfortunately tripods are not allowed.
+The lights of Manhattan seen from the top of the Empire State Building are amazing, although tripods are not allowed.

 What is the ideal lens for photographing New York?
 It depends.
 I’ve almost always used the wide-angle lens to include bigger portions of the buildings in the picture, but a classic 24-105mm is definitely more flexible.
 You can still try some less “classic” shots using a telephoto lens.
 For light travel, I recommend a light but sturdy tripod.

-Whatever you’ll bring with you, even if it’s simply a phone, you’ll certainly have a lot to photograph in New York City in 5 days.
+Whatever you bring with you, even if it’s simply a phone, you’ll have much to photograph in New York City in 5 days.

 Final thoughts about New York

 In the end, I have to admit that New York is really a great city.
-I liked the vibe, and also from a strictly photographic perspective has really a lot to offer.
-There are tons of interesting museums and whenever you’ll get tired of the city you can always relax in one of the numerous parks.
+I liked the vibe, and from a strictly photographic perspective, it has much to offer.
+There are many interesting museums, and whenever you get tired of the city, you can always relax in one of the numerous parks.

-A special mention goes to the New Yorkers: always willing to help and generally speaking, really friendly.
+A special mention goes to the New Yorkers: always willing to help and generally friendly.